wakatara/harsh/README.md

     # This is your habits file.
     # It tells harsh what to track and how frequently in days.
     # 1 means daily, 7 means weekly, 14 every two weeks.
+    # You can also track targets within a set number of days
+    # For example, Gym 3 times a week would translate to 3/7
     # 0 is for tracking a habit.
 0 frequency habits will not warn or score.
     # Examples: